openpay-innovations/javasdk/OpenPaySDK/README.md

 3. Test data can be changed from files available in /testData.
 For each API we have one positive test case and one negative test case.
 For capture payment and get orders we will get order id from test order.

 4. For positive test 'testOrderPositive.txt' file will be automatically written with order id during successful create new order api call.

+5. Retry count for api is currently set to 3 in mappingApiConfig.ini with property as retryCount.